You may be self-conscious about the appearance of your nose. A rhinoplasty or “nose job” is an operation that can help

 I don’t like my nose, but I’m not sure why?

 As mentioned above, it is easier when you are clear about what it is you don’t like about your nose and when your concerns match the examination findings.
 We appreciate that it can be difficult to express exact concerns in many cases and we will often take photos during the consultation and upload them and have a discussion about what may or may not be correctable.

 I have difficulty breathing through my nose

 Is there an optimal age to have a rhinoplasty?

-We prefer to wait until patients are 17-18 years old and have completed the growth of their facial skeleton.
+We prefer to wait until patients are at least 18 years old and have completed the growth of their facial skeleton.
 It is crucial to consider an individual’s emotional and social maturity and to make sure that they fully understand the implications of rhinoplasty surgery.
-A commonly requested time for rhinoplasty is just prior to starting university.

 Is there an upper age limit for rhinoplasty?